OZ7UP/Zachary-Tan/_posts/2022-07-27-vegan-protein-review.md

 When deciding which to choose, it boils down to your choice and personal goals.
 Both proteins are pretty expensive, which is a given since sucralose is not used in either product.
 Since I train around five times a week, I'd rather stick with InnoSupps because I'm getting more servings (and protein) out of each container.
 However, for someone who's starting out and training hard at a lower frequency, KOS is definitely worth trying.
 Yes, with a proper diet, the extra calories from the additional fat can still fuel your recovery process after an intense workout.

-If you're also consuming plant-based proteins after your workout, what are you taking?
+If you're also consuming plant-based proteins after your workout, [what are you taking?](https://twitter.com/RBurn_Ave_Zach/status/1552099105593184256){:target="_blank"}